mannerism/blog/_posts/2022-08-17-jekyll-minima-color-theme.md

 ## How to change Jekyll minima color theme

 Changing color theme might be the easiest yet most powerful UI change one can make to a website.
 A proper color change can increase productivity by so much as we've all witnessed in the case of night/day themes of many websites.
-Let's see how we can do that in our default Jekyll minima theme.
+Let's see how we can do that in our default Jekyll minqima theme.

 First you have to update your already added `minima` theme from the `Gemfile`.